Ruikang-L23/PBS1_GraduatingBadgers/README.md

 Our team will try to fix Docker within a week after 5/3/24, since our mentors are asking for this functionality.
 Some additional features that this project would benefit from include:

-NPM has a known bug that causes it to ignore optional dependencies [More Info Here](https://github.com/npm/cli/issues/4828) The backend container works and running `npm run dev` on a local machine with the containerized backend functions.
+NPM has a [known bug](https://github.com/npm/cli/issues/4828) that causes it to ignore optional dependencies.
+The backend container works and running `npm run dev` on a local machine with the containerized backend functions.

 - Fixing the bugs listed above